Java EE Library: Targets

-Use this page to select the WebLogic Server instances and clusters to which you want to target the Java EE library.
+Use this page to select the WebLogic Server instances and clusters to which you want to deploy (target) the Java EE library.

 The Java EE library feature provides an easy way to share one or more types of Java EE modules among multiple Enterprise Applications.

 In particular, a Java EE library is a stand-alone EJB or Web Application module, multiple EJB or Web Application modules packaged in an Enterprise Application (EAR), or a single plain JAR file that is registered with the Java EE application container upon deployment.

 After the library has been registered, you can deploy Enterprise Applications that reference the library.
 Each referencing application receives a reference to the required library module(s) on deployment, and can use those modules as if they were packaged as part of the referencing application itself.
 The shared library classes are added to the classpath of the referencing application, and the referencing application's deployment descriptors are merged (in memory) with those of the Java EE library modules.